-This year will be the 87th running of the Ronde, a race started in 1913 in the same manner as many of the other great races – by a newspaper editor looking for a way to sell more newspapers.
-The Tour of Flanders stands alone as one of the great cycling races, and Daimeon Shanks presents this historical look at Vlaanderen.
+This year will be the 92nd running of the Ronde, a race started in 1913 in the same manner as many of the other great races – by a newspaper editor looking for a way to sell more newspapers.
+The Tour of Flanders stands alone as one of the great cycling races, here’s a brief look at the rich history of Vlaanderen.

 As March draws to a close the professional peloton prepares itself for the first serious races of the year.
 The stage race specialists have all tested their legs

-in the early season races throughout February and March and are set for a showdown at the Giro d’Italia in May, but now, April, is the season for the hard men.
+in the early season races throughout February and March and are setting up for a showdown at the Giro d’Italia in May, but now, April, is the season for the hard men.